section-engineering-education/engineering-education/content-moderators/approving-peer-reviewers.md

 ### Peer Reviewer Approval Guidelines/Criteria
 #### Approval Guidance
-When looking to add new peer reviewers to the team, we are looking veterans in the EngEd progam.
+When looking to add new peer reviewers to the team, we are looking for veterans contributors of the EngEd progam.

 A lot of our students may speak English as a second language - which is perfectly fine - but our audience (the readers of our articles) are in USA - and the articles need to be polished enough to publish.